samvv/scl.js/README.md

 Consult the [API docs](http://samvv.github.io/project/sync-containers) for more information on how to use them.

-## Credits

-Thanks to [Wolfang de Meuter](https://soft.vub.ac.be/soft/user/128) of the [Software Langagues Lab](https://soft.vub.ac.be/soft/) for teaching me the data structures which are contained in this library and for providing a reference implementation which highly influenced this library.

 ## Support

 You might also be interested in knowing [how this library's iterators work](http://github.com/samvv/typescript-containers/wiki/Iterators).